topos-protocol/dev-portal/content/module-2/2-explorer.md

 You have tried the **ERC20 Messaging dApp** to see Topos in action and have executed a cross-subnet token transfer.
 You were presented with a very high-level view of what happened, just like what a user would see.

 You can now use the **[Topos Explorer](https://explorer.testnet-1.topos.technology)** to see more details.
 Because Topos subnets are EVM-based, an explorer for Topos can use the standard Ethereum [JSON-RPC API](https://ethereum.org/en/developers/docs/apis/json-rpc/).
-In addition, the Transmission Control Engine (TCE) will expose a [GraphQL](https://en.wikipedia.org/wiki/GraphQL) endpoint.
+In addition, the Transmission Control Engine (TCE) will expose a [GraphQL](https://en.wikipedia.org/wiki/GraphQL) endpoint available ([here](https://graphql.topos-subnet.testnet-1.topos.technology/)).

 {/* include more information about the TCE API if available */}